Aaron98990/ways-of-the-game/handball.md

 ## Hand/arm

 The hand/arm excludes the shoulders and the arm pits.
+The ball can contact the "shirt sleeve" and still be handball.

 > For the purposes of determining handball offenses, the upper boundary of the arm is in line with the bottom of the armpit.